ihawp/machine-learning/README.md

 I am about to start the chapter on Regression Analysis in Foundations of Math 12 and so I thought I would apply that knowledge and try to learn about linear regression models.

-Currently the code in main.cpp is from the mlpack examples page for the LinearRegression class.
+Currently, the code contains a minor CLI for training and testing the Linear Regression model with data in ***world_happiness_data***.

+When a model is trained, it is also tested, this data is then recorded in the log/run.csv file.

 ### Citations
 ```